ultrabytes/material-style-checkbox-with-css/README.md

 # Demo link : http://www.bytesultra.com/demo/materialStyleCheckboxRadioCssOnly

 ## Purpoese of this Project
-The main purpose of this project is just how to get a attractive Checkboxes with css only.
+The main purpose of this project is just how to get a attractive Checkboxes and radio buttons with css only.

 ## Bugs and feature requests